VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 Create a development environment that feels comfortable.
 Find out what plugins the Neovim community likes to use.

 I know is difficult to start from scratch so here is a "starter template" you can check, or even use as your own base configuration.
-This will give you a hint on what plugins people use.

 * [nvim-light](https://github.com/VonHeikemen/nvim-light)